-Acts which cause disruption of the school environment and/or threaten the safety or well-being of other students and/or staff, which may include, but is not limited to, walkouts, sit-ins, rioting, picketing, trespassing, reckless or careless operation of a vehicle on or near school property or near a school bus, or inciting disturbances, threats to the school, pranks, or actual violence during a period of disruption, or actions resulting in a school lockdown.
+Acts which cause disruption of the school environment and/or threaten the safety or wellbeing of other students and/or staff, which may include, but is not limited to, walk-outs, sit-ins, rioting, picketing, trespassing, reckless or careless operation of a vehicle on or near school property or near a school bus, or inciting disturbances, threats to the school, pranks, or actual violence during a period of disruption, or actions resulting in a school lockdown.
+This includes opening outside doors clearly designated to stay closed.